Salinas, California: Rail

 Amtrak, the national passenger rail system, serves Salinas.
 Its Coast Starlight train runs daily in each direction between Seattle, Washington, and Los Angeles, stopping in Salinas.

-The Salinas Rail extension aims to provide weekday rail service to Gilroy and San Jose Diridon station by 2024.
+The Salinas Rail extension aims to provide two daily round-trips by rail to Gilroy and San Jose Diridon station by 2028.

 Bus

 Public transportation via bus is provided by Monterey–Salinas Transit (MST).
 Public buses take passengers throughout the county, as well as San Jose and Gilroy.
 Buses to San Jose and Gilroy connect to Caltrain and Amtrak in those cities.

 Greyhound operates from the Salinas Amtrak station with service to other California cities and throughout the United States.

 Airport

 Salinas Municipal Airport is located on the southeastern boundary of the City of Salinas, 3 mi from the city center.
 It is a general aviation facility occupying 763 acre, with two runways serving single and twin engine aircraft and helicopters, as well as an increasing number of turbopropeller and turbine-powered business jets.

 The airport has an air traffic control tower in operation twelve hours a day, seven days a week.
 The airport terminal is located on Mortensen Avenue and houses airport office staff as well as professional offices.
 Salinas Airport Commissioners agreed to a proposed project that would bring a 100-room hotel, offices and hangars to a vacant lot in front of the Salinas Municipal Airport terminal.
 The Salinas Jet Center would include a national chain hotel, 80000 sqft of office space, four large complexes combining more offices with airplane hangars and a 24-hour, full-service aircraft fueling station.
 The project would also include a taxiway to allow planes to access the new hangars.

 The airport has full Instrument Landing System (ILS) and VHF omnidirectional range (VOR) located on the airport.
 The ILS has a Medium Intensity Approach Lighting System, with Runway Alignment Indicator Lights.
 The VOR approach has Runway End Identifier Lights.
 All but the ILS runway, RWY 31, have Visual Approach Slope Indicators (VASIs).

 The airport is the site of the California International Airshow, set annually in the late summer or early autumn.
 The event draws thousands of visitors to Salinas over its three-day run.